ibm-apiconnect/apic-hybrid-cloud-enablement/docs-and-tools/architecture/APIC-HA-Architectures.md

   Obtain URL for endpoints from OCP Routes in project `apigw2`.

 #### Deploy Analytics in DC2
-> ***Note***: Recommend skipping this section.
-You do not need Analytics in DC2, unless the API traffic is extremely high.
-You could install Analytics at a later date, as needed.
+> ***Note***: *Optional*.
+Analytics is not needed in DC2, unless the API traffic is extremely high.
+You could install Analytics at a later date, if needed.

 Deploy the Analytics subsystem in DC2 within the same namespace as the DataPower Gateway.
 The steps in [Installing the Analytics subsystem](https://www.ibm.com/docs/en/api-connect/10.0.5.x_lts?topic=openshift-installing-analytics-subsystem) are similar to [Installing the Gateway subsystem](https://www.ibm.com/docs/en/api-connect/10.0.5.x_lts?topic=environments-installing-gateway-subsystem).